satyrnidae/another-pluggable-discord-bot/README.md

 - Node.js v10.15 or higher (I recommend grabbing the current LTS release)
 - Global install of TypeScript 3.7.5+ (install via npm)

-## Optional
+### Optional

 - Global install of ts-node (optional)
-- GLobal install of ts-node-dev (in case you want to restart each time you build the files)
+- Global install of ts-node-dev (in case you want to restart each time you build the files)
 - Recommend using Visual Studio Code and using that for build / run

 ## Setting Up